Andrew-Robertson/CalibratingGalacticus-Paper1/README.md

 # CalibratingGalacticus-Paper1
-This repositry contains parameter files, catalogues, plotting scripts, etc. related to the paper "Accelerated calibration of semi-analytic galaxy formation models"
+This repository contains parameter files, catalogues, plotting scripts, etc. related to the paper "Accelerated calibration of semi-analytic galaxy formation models"

 ## Getting the data